ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/011-creating-and-scheduling.md

 To add a destination for any RTMP-capable service, you'll need two pieces of information:

 * **Server URL** — this will look like a web address, except it will say *rtmp://* or *rtmps://* at the beginning.
-* **Stream Key** — this is like a password, so that Ecamm Live can establish a connection with the address and allowing it to accept your video
+* **Stream Key** — this is like a password, so that Ecamm Live can identify you and establish a connection with the streaming server.

 ##### Stream Key Login and Password